sudostake/sudostake_web_near/docs/README.md

 # SudoStake docs home

 ## TL;DR
-- These pages explain the product in everyday language first, with links to deeper technical detail when you need it.
+- These pages show you how to get something done right away—just pick whether you’re managing a vault or lending tokens.
-- Start with the architecture overview if you want the big picture, then choose the path for vault owners or lenders.
+- Every guide is written in everyday language, with callouts for risks, timing, and what to do next.
-- Every reference doc has a matching guide so you can see both the “why” and the “how”.
+- You can always jump between the owner and lender paths; many teams play both roles.

 ## Pick your path